firehol/blocklist-ipsets/README.md

 [Abuse.ch Feodo tracker](https://feodotracker.abuse.ch) trojan includes IPs which are being used by Feodo (also known as Cridex or Bugat) which commits ebanking fraud - **excellent list**

-Source is downloaded from [this link]().
+Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 22:02:37 UTC 2015.

 The ipset `feodo` has **58** entries, **58** unique IPs.